Overview

 Key Facts

 • Conflict can worsen global hunger.
-Russia’s invasion of Ukraine in 2022 demonstrated the role conflict plays in worsening hunger.
-Ukraine and Russia provide a third of global wheat supplies, and experts warn the food supply impacts from the invasion will be long-lasting.
-UN Secretary-General António Guterres said that developing countries were struggling to recover from the pandemic and now “their breadbasket is being bombed.”
-The price of fuel, food staples and fertilizer has soared since the invasion of Ukraine, which may push some of the world’s poorest into famine.
+According to the Global Report on Food Crises 2024, conflict and insecurity was the most significant driver of food insecurity in 20 countries or territories where 134.5 million people were in IPC Phase 3 or above or equivalent.
+Russia’s invasion of Ukraine in 2022 demonstrated the role that regional conflict plays in worsening global hunger.
+Ukraine and Russia provide a third of global wheat supplies, and experts warned that the food supply impacts from the invasion would be long-lasting.
+In March 2022, UN Secretary-General António Guterres said that developing countries were struggling to recover from the COVID pandemic and now “their breadbasket [was] being bombed.”
+One year later, the war continued to negatively impact global food security

 • Breaking the cycle of famine requires more than emergency aid and assistance from external agencies.
 The most effective famine prevention comes through ongoing partnership with those in the affected communities, investment in local capacity and longer-term solutions and shoring up resources and strategies in advance of a crisis while still respecting local culture.
-Areas that receive cyclical assistance from outside sources can become dependent on that help rather than focusing on harnessing resources to break the famine cycle altogether.
+Funding for lifesaving assistance remains critical but funders should also act with urgency to build resiliency at the same time and ultimately break the hunger cycle for at-risk communities.

 How to Help